Exclusive Interview! Tiger Shroff: To Work With Hrithik Roshan Was Always On My Bucket List

 Q. What's the most exciting part for you about being an actor?

-A. The best part of being an actor is that I can reach and touch a lot of people and make differences in some way or the other, stir some emotions in people.
+A. The best part of being an actor is that I can reach and touch a lot of people and make differences in some way or the other; stir some emotions in people.
 That's a very powerful thing to possess.

 'My Father Is Very Cool And Chilled Out About Everything